svgeesus/EuroMPE/Duophonic/performance-dac.md

 ![board 3d back](./img/PerfDAC_buffers_board3D_back.png)

-Two rows of connectors to jacks board are 40.894mm apart, measured from the connector centres.
+- Two rows of connectors to jacks board are 40.894mm apart, measured from the connector centres.
+- Two rows of connectors to DAC board are 33.274mm apart.

 Ordered from OSH Park 19 May 2025.